abrookins/reliable_service_calls_with_python/README.md

 service-oriented system.
 The language used is Python, but the concepts are language-agnostic.

+You can read my analysis of various simulations run with this simulator, including embedded interactive graphs of metrics taken during the outages, in my blog post [Demonstrating Timeouts, Retries, and Circuit Breakers with an Outage Simulator](https://andrewbrookins.com/technology/demonstrating-stability-patterns-with-an-outage-simulator/).

-The form of the demonstration is a set of backend web services against which two common failure modes are simulated: socket errors when connecting to an upstream service (e.g., due to misconfiguration) and slow response times (e.g., due to performance problems upstream).
+The project consists of a set of backend web services against which two common failure modes are simulated: socket errors when connecting to an upstream service (e.g., due to misconfiguration) and slow response times (e.g., due to performance problems upstream).